muriloli/personal-finance-saas/replit.md

 - **Session Configuration**: Database-backed session storage

 ## Changelog
 - July 08, 2025.
+Successfully completed migration from Replit Agent to standard Replit environment
+  - Fixed chart text visibility in dark mode by adding proper foreground color variables
+  - Enhanced XAxis and YAxis text colors in both main charts and financial trend chart components
+  - All chart text now properly displays in white for dark mode and appropriate colors for light mode
+  - Migration completed with all functionality working correctly
+- July 08, 2025.
 Successfully migrated project from Replit Agent to standard Replit environment
   - Fixed database connection from Neon serverless to PostgreSQL (pg) driver for better Supabase compatibility
   - Resolved WebSocket connection issues by switching from @neondatabase/serverless to standard pg package